 Jürgen Klopp arrived at Liverpool with a track record of managerial success and a reputation as one of the most forward-thinking coaches in the game.

-The German's CV already boasted two Bundesliga titles, a German Cup and a UEFA Champions League final appearance, all earned during a seven-year stint at Borussia Dortmund.
+The German's CV already boasted two Bundesliga titles, a German Cup and a Champions League final appearance, all earned during a seven-year stint at Borussia Dortmund.

 Klopp's journey as a player began - and in fact ended - with FSV Mainz, where he spent his entire career before retiring at 34.